Taking good care of your mouth, teeth and gums is a worthy goal in and of itself.

 - Use a laser to cut away small amounts of diseased gum painlessly.

-- Do root planing to keep teeth healthy and free of tartar, preventing gum disease.
+- Do root planning to keep teeth healthy and free of tartar, preventing gum disease.

 - Measure gum pockets with a periodontal probe